foxdog05000/serina/README.md

 Running `grunt test` will run the unit tests with karma.

-## Build app and API on Electron app
+## Build app and API on Electron app (In progress : missing files for build electron app for the moment)

 Run `grunt build` for building electron app via grunt-electron-packager.